biocatiit/website/content/pages/users_esaf.rst

     The Argonne IBC oversees the safety of all experimental participants and ratify the proposed experimental protocol according to Centers for Disease Control, Department of Transportation, and Department of Agriculture regulations.
-This is a process which can take upwards of three months (or more); so consult with your Scientific Contact for IBC application instructions well in advance if you think your experiment might require the approval of the IBC.
+This is a process which can take upwards of six months (or more); so consult with your Scientific Contact for IBC application instructions well in advance if you think your experiment might require the approval of the IBC.

 *   `Hazardous Materials <https://www.aps.anl.gov/Safety-and-Training/Safety/Using-Material-Samples/Hazardous-Materials>`_